 3. The deadline for registering events is August 15.

 4. Each event must be approved by the Tour after the online application has been submitted.

-5. Events must be publicly announced at least 30 days in advance of the event date.
+5. Events and locations must be publicly announced at least 30 days in advance of the event date.